avargasv/ContribsGH2-Z-T/postZIOTest.md

 considered the best first step of the software development process, as claimed by test-driven development [TDD](https://en.wikipedia.org/wiki/Test-driven_development).

-The previous observations should then allow us to respond positively, in practical terms, to the question that heads this article, simply adding a clarification: yes, we can get rid of errors using ZIO Test **and** ZIO together.

 Besides, software testing has become a field in itself and developed concepts and technologies of great value for the exercise of software engineering.
 One of the most relevant in our opinion, property-based testing, uses test cases not devised "by hand" but generated automatically in a random manner; a technique that, with properly